Halley-Software/halley.js/README.md

 - Now you listen on a port describing the port on `Halley.prototype.ready` function instead of the constructor

-- `Request.prototype.body` property has now `string` type, giving the user more versatility to use this variable
+- `Request.prototype.body` property has now type `any`, giving the user more versatility to use this variable

 - You can add some initial routes in the constructor using the `initialRoutes` property